Roses for the Southwest

 In the Southwest, they can be planted alone or with other companion perennials.
 You can plant them in containers and move them around.
 Be sure to give them enough room to fill out.
 Normally around 3-4ft. between plants.
 Remember to plant roses where falling snow, ice, or any other debris will not damage Your Roses.

-In cooler climates, they can tolerate full sun but the full blazing sun in the southwest sun can scorch the foliage.
+In cooler climates, they can tolerate full sun, but the full blazing sun in the southwest can scorch the foliage.
 So, I recommend planting them in the morning sun and late afternoon shade if possible.
-They will still do well in the hot sun providing extra water during the mid-summer months.
+They will still do well in the hot sun, providing extra water during the mid-summer months.

 The Best time to prune growing roses is from December through early February.
 Only prune if there is a real need to do so.
 Pruning just for the sake of pruning is not a good idea.
 You do have to prune off dead branches or expired blooms.
-Deep watering is better than shallow water.
+Deep watering is better than shallow watering.

 Use a good “Mulch” on top to retain water, also bark, straw, or other similar materials will help to discourage weeds!

 Plant them in good loamy compost mixed with topsoil or with your native soil.
-Typically roses should be fertilized once in early spring, summer, and early fall.
-If you want them to look good and bloom more often fertilize at least once per month.
+Typically, roses should be fertilized once in early spring, summer, and early fall.
+If you want them to look good and bloom more often, fertilize at least once per month.
 Don’t fertilize during colder climates or the winter season.

 Roses are susceptible to aphids, thrips, powdery mildew, and other diseases.
 Read more about Rose’s problems here Rose Bush Problems.